-One of the most widely used automated docking programs is AutoDock, which predicts how small molecules bind to a receptor of known 3D structure [27].
+Computational docking of ligands to protein structures is a key step in identifying potential drug candidates.
+The docking problem has been formulated into a ligand-protein binding energy optimization problem.
+Dozens of programs have been developed for molecular docking.
+One of the most widely used automated docking programs is AutoDock, which predicts how small molecules bind to a receptor of known 3D structure [1].
 AutoDock uses three different conformation search algorithms: simulated annealing (SA), traditional genetic algorithm (GA), and Lamarckian genetic algorithm (LGA).
 However, all three search algorithms are subject to the local optima issue.
-And due to the stochastic nature of the search algorithm, users usually need to run multiple (such as 10-15) independent runs to get reasonable results.
-This practice thus significantly increases the computational time needed (10 times or more) for protein docking, which becomes a major issue for large-scale virtual screening experiments with millions of ligands to be docked to a given protein.
-To overcome these limitations of AutoDock and get better docking performance, we proposed to apply sustainable evolutionary algorithms [28;29], a new type of genetic algorithms, to protein docking.
-We integrated the ALPS sustainable evolutionary algorithm [28;30;31] into AutoDock and compared its performance with those of current algorithms using the lowest binding energy and computational time criteria.
-Our results showed that the main advantage of sustainable evolutionary algorithms is their capability to address the premature convergence problem typical in traditional genetic algorithms [32;33]: an evolutionary algorithm cannot improve the quality of the best identified solution after some number of evaluations or generations.
+And due to the stochastic nature of the search algorithm, users usually need to run multiple (such as 10-15) independent runs and report the best results.
+To overcome these limitations of AutoDock and get better docking performance, we proposed to apply sustainable evolutionary algorithms [2], a new type of robust genetic algorithms, to protein docking.
+We integrated the ALPS [3, 4, 5], one of the sustainable evolutionary algorithms into AutoDock and compared its performance with those of current algorithms using the lowest binding energy and computational time criteria.
+The main advantage of sustainable evolutionary algorithms is their capability to address the premature convergence problem typical in traditional genetic algorithms [6, 7]: an evolutionary algorithm cannot improve the quality of the best identified solution after some number of evaluations or generations.
 Our experiments showed that sustainable evolutionary algorithms can help to address the premature convergence problem of traditional GAs and have achieved significantly better binding conformation using less running time.
-As the number of generations increases, sustainable evolutionary algorithms are able to find better results while traditional genetic algorithms get stuck in local optima.
-According to a recent survey of protein docking algorithms [1], there are more than 50 protein-ligand docking softwares, most of which still used traditional GAs for conformation search optimization.
-Our experiments implied that other modern protein-ligand docking programs can also be potentially improved by the sustainable genetic algorithms.
+As number of generations increases, sustainable evolutionary algorithms are able to find better results while traditional genetic algorithms get stuck in local optima.
+According to a recent survey of protein docking algorithms [18], there are more than 50 protein-ligand docking softwares, most of which still used traditional GAs for conformation search optimization.
+Our experiments here implied that other modern protein-ligand docking programs can also be potentially improved by the sustainable genetic algorithms.

 II.
-Background
+BACKGROUND

-A. Protein-Ligand Docking
+A. Proten-ligand Docking

 Protein docking is a method that predicts the bound conformation of one protein to another protein or a ligand.
 A docking algorithm aims to find the best orientation of these two molecules such that they have the minimum binding energy as scored by a predefined scoring function.
-There are two key components in a docking algorithm: a good scoring function with high selectivity and efficiency that distinguishes between correctly or incorrectly docked structures and a search algorithm that can efficiently do global minimization of the scoring function [34-36].
+There are two key components in a docking algorithm: a good scoring function with high selectivity and efficiency that distinguishes between correctly or incorrectly docked structures and a search algorithm that can efficiently do global minimization of the scoring function [8-10].

 Protein-ligand docking algorithms can be classified into two methods.
-In early docking algorithms, both protein and ligand are considered as rigid bodies and they have only six degrees of translational and rotational freedom to search for best orientations.
-Since the number of degrees of freedom is large if the proteins are modeled as flexible, it is impractical to perform exhaustive conformational search.
-Most of current docking algorithms consider the flexibility of ligands to find the best binding position between small molecules (ligands) such as substrates or drug candidates and structurally known target proteins (see Figure 1).
-Interaction between proteins produces no change in conformation.
+In early docking algorithms, both the protein and the ligand are considered as rigid bodies and they have only six degrees of translational and rotational freedom to search for best orientations.
+Most of the current docking algorithms consider the flexibility of ligands to find the best binding position between small molecules (ligands) such as substrates or drug candidates and structurally known target proteins (see Figure 1).
+Consideration of the ligand flexibility leads to more degrees of freedom to search.
 Flexibility of ligands comes from the rotatable bonds (also called torsions) of a ligand (see Figure 2).
 The number of optimization variables is composed of six degrees of freedom for rotation and translation plus the number of torsion angels.
 The ligand finds its position into the protein's active site after a certain number of moves (searches) in its conformational space.
 Flexibility modeling allows the ligand to change its structure with the torsions angles.
-Each move costs energy, and after moves are completed, total energy is computed by the system.
-Our goal is to minimize this binding energy to find the best conformation.

-Figure 1.
-An example of protein-ligand docking
+Figure 1: An example of protein-ligand docking